jaeyk/hssw/README.md

 If you are interested in joining the workshop or finding out more about what we have in store, please join the Historical Social Science Workshop Email Listserv by requesting to subscribe at: https://groups.google.com/a/lists.berkeley.edu/forum/#!forum/hssw/join

 Please sign up using your Berkeley email address.
-An organizer will approve your membership to the forum.
+An organizer will approve your membership to the workshop.

 We meet monthly on Fridays at noon.
 A light lunch will be provided.
 See you there!